mozilla-rally/rally/README.md

 * `test-integration`: Packages the study extension (`package`), then runs the provided integration test.
 * `watch`: Build the study extension in _developer mode_ (`dev`), launch Firefox with the study extension installed, automatically rebuild the study if a file changes, and automatically reload the study in Firefox if the study is rebuilt.
 You should typically use `watch` for study extension testing and debugging.

-## Debugging the Study Extension
+## Debugging the Study Extension in Firefox
-In Firefox, navigate to the debugging page (`about:debugging`), click This Firefox, then click Inspect on the study extension.
-You can now debug the study extension's background script with the full set of Firefox debugging tools.
-If you'd like to debug a study content script, open Web Developer Tools on a page where the content script is running.
+* Debugging the Background Script - Navigate to the debugging page (`about:debugging`), click This Firefox, then click Inspect on the study extension.
+You can now debug the study extension's background script with the full set of Firefox debugging tools, including a console and debugger.
+* Debugging a Content Script - On a page where the content script is running, open Web Developer tools.
+The console will include output from the content script and you can also select the content script in the debugger.